grinnell-cs/csc151-images/pages/syllabus.md

 Your grade may also be affected by missing reading problems, labs, metacognitive reflections, and tokens.

 Note that Grinnell does not permit grades of C-, D+, or D-.
-A grade below C and at least D will be recorded as a D.  A grade below a D will be recorded as an F.
+A grade below C and at least D will be recorded as a D.  A grade below a D will be recorded as an F. Note that these policies suggest that if either your LA or MP grade is a D or an F, you will receive a D or an F in the class.

 ### Reading problems, laboratory assignments, and metacognitive reflections